xOviwyRx/dog-groming-salon/readme.md

 On this website users can see available dog grooming services that store in the database.
 ![image](https://user-images.githubusercontent.com/98734760/220155359-55b9f483-f4fb-4c70-ab5d-59526e616db8.png)

-Also they can contact to book through email...
+Also they can contact to book a service through email...
 ![image](https://user-images.githubusercontent.com/98734760/220156045-10f8d40f-3532-4e8e-bab2-cced819b98ff.png)

 and register on this website